wp-plugins/robo-gallery/readme.txt

 Settings of the gallery image you can change in images manager.
 There you can upload, edit or customize already uploaded images to the gallery

+= How to define custom ALT for gallery image? =

+When you open gallery images manager you can define alt for every gallery image there

 = Is it possible to customize gallery image caption ? =

 In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image

+= How to flip uploaded gallery image? =

+When you open gallery images manager you'll find there image edit mode where you can flip source image

 = Is it possible to create target blank links? =

 Yes.
 When you open gallery media manager you'll see there list of the gallery images.
 Click on some image and on the right side you'll see images options.
 Every gallery image have target blank field below link field of the gallery image.

-= How to flip uploaded gallery image? =

-When you open gallery images manager you'll find there image edit mode where you can flip source image

 = How to change font style of the gallery image caption? =